CHI - MSY

 The average price of all round-trip flights from Chicago to New Orleans clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to New Orleans, you should consider leaving on a Wednesday and avoid Thursdays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.
+For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Chicago to New Orleans?